martin-ev/Who-feeds-the-world/index.md

 <div style="clear: left; width: 100%;"></div>

 ## About the dataset <a name="dataset"></a>
 The data that we use for analysis comes from the **"Global Food & Agriculture Statistic"**.
-It is adataset by the **Food and Agriculture Organization of the United Nations** and includes extensive information about many factors related to agriculture, such as production output, food prices, trade balances and environmental impacts among others.
+It is a dataset by the **Food and Agriculture Organization of the United Nations** and includes extensive information about many factors related to agriculture, such as production output, food prices, trade balances and environmental impacts among others.
 It includes countrywise yearly values from 1970 to 2015.

-We p
+## Our approach
+How to measure economic success?
+The first and most intuitive is to use the **Gross Domestic Product** of countries.
+The second approach we took was **price stability**, expressed in low levels of inflation and thus small changes in the **Consumer Price Index**.
+Can we create a model that will tell us which products to produce and which to trade to **maximize for GDP** or **minimize for inflation**?
+As it turned out, price stability did not yield significant correlations to any production or trade.
+GDP however did...

 ## Most important agricultural and economical features <a name="features"></a>

 ### Which features are the most influential features on the Gross Domestic Product?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We use **knowledge** based method and more **technical**,  data analysis algorithm, to select the feature.
-However we expect to see the most traded goods as the most influential ones.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Using a **knowledge** based method as well as a more **technical**,  data analysis algorithm, we were able to select specific features.
+However, as we expect the most influential goods to not only have high correlation with GDP, but to also be globally relevant in production volume, we narrowed down our possible choice of features.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We find that the goods that most influences the GDP are **soybean, tomatoes, maize, wheat, cattle live animals and pigs** amongst other.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We find that the goods that most influenced the GDP are **soybeans, tomatoes, maize, wheat, cattle, live animals and pigs** amongst others.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is an interesting result that is easily understandable.
-Take **soybean** for example.
-This crop is one of the **most produced**.
-The mains exporter are the US, Brasil and Argentina and the main importer is China.
-Around **330 millions tonnes** of soybean was produced in 2018.
+Take **soybeans** for example.
+This crop is one of the **most produced** worldwide.
+The main exporters are the US, Brasil and Argentina and the main importer is China.
+Around **330 millions tonnes** of soybeans was produced in 2018.
 It is vastly used to **feed animals**.
 It is thus coherent to see such an important good be selected by our model.
-We see also that wheat, oats, cattle live and pigs are present.
+We also see that wheat, oats, cattle live and pigs are present.
 This again is easily understandable.
-It is sufficient to look at our **eating habit** to convince ourself that those goods plays an important role in the GDP.
+It is sufficient to look at our **eating habit** to convince ourself that those goods plays an important role in GDP.
 Below is the full list of the selected features:

 - Soybeans Crops Production tonnes
 - Tomatoes Crops Production tonnes